godotengine/godot-docs/classes/class_weakref.rst

 Description
 -----------

 A weakref can hold a :ref:`Reference<class_reference>`, without contributing to the reference counter.
 A weakref can be created from an :ref:`Object<class_object>` using :ref:`@GDScript.weakref<class_@GDScript_weakref>`.
 If this object is not a reference, weakref still works, however, it does not have any effect on the object.
-Weakrefs are useful in cases where multiple classes have variables that refer to eachother.
-Without weakrefs, using these classes could lead to memory leaks, since both references keep eachother from being released.
+Weakrefs are useful in cases where multiple classes have variables that refer to each other.
+Without weakrefs, using these classes could lead to memory leaks, since both references keep each other from being released.
 Making part of the variables a weakref can prevent this cyclic dependency, and allows the references to be released.

 Member Function Description
 ---------------------------